 Our League of Legends Jungling guide explains the role of a jungler, how the jungle works, and provides a number of tips and tricks to help you get better at jungling.

 The jungler in League of Legends has one of the most unique roles in the game.
-Spending their time hiding away in the foliage between the three main lanes of Summoner’s Rift fighting neutral creatures, they have a different view of the game that allows them to move around the map freely and offer their support to allies where needed.
+They spend most of the their time tucked away in the foliage between the three main lanes of Summoner's Rift, fighting neutral monsters, gathering buffs and looking for ways to flank the opposing team.

 What does a jungler do?

-Where the other four players on your team will spend their early game gathering experience and gold in lane while trying to emerge victorious over their lane opponents, you will set off on a different path as the jungler.
-Instead, your gold and experience will come from the monsters that sit in various locations between the lanes, to ensure your team is making full use of all the resources available to them on the map.
+Where all the other players on your team will spend the early game gathering experience and gold in lane while attempting to emerge victorious over their opponents, you'll set off on an entirely different path as a jungler.
+Instead, you'll accrue gold and experience by defeating monsters dotted around your side of the jungle.

 There are some tough creatures to fight in the trees, so junglers are usually stocky bruisers or tanky champions that can dish out a decent amount of damage while also being comfortable taking a few hits themselves.
 Of course, some unorthodox picks make their way in from time to time, but fighters and tanks are generally considered the safe option.
 You can find some of our top picks in our Best Junglers Guide.